ned14/llfio/Build.md

 ## Build shared libraries from source

-You will need [CMake](https://cmake.org/) installed, v3.5 or better.
+You will need [CMake](https://cmake.org/) installed, v3.9 or better.
 It is important to do an out-of-tree build, because the build will otherwise fail.

 To build and test on POSIX (`make`, `ninja` etc):

 ~~~
 mkdir build
 cd build
-cmake ..
+cmake .. -DCMAKE_BUILD_TYPE=Release
 cmake --build . -- _dl
 ctest -R llfio_dl
 ~~~